-REIs are required by the Municipal Roads General Permit.
+Road Erosion Inventories (REIs) s are required by the Municipal Roads General Permit.
 The MRGP is intended to achieve significant reductions in stormwater-related erosion from municipal roads, both paved and unpaved.
 The permit is required by the Vermont Clean Water Act (Act 64) and the Lake Champlain Phase 1 TMDL.
-As of 2023, road segments are surveyed and scored according to either open drainage REI or closed drainage REI supplemental documents outfalls.
+As of 2023, road segments are surveyed and scored according to either open drainage REI or closed drainage REI supplemental documents

+The implementation of the priorities identified in REI's will reduce sediment, nutrients, and other pollutants associated with stormwater-related erosion generated from unpaved municipal roads and outfalls.
 A secondary benefit of upgrading roads to MRGP standards is improving the flood resilience of the municipal transportation system from the increased frequency of localized high intensity rain events associated with climate change.
 The inventories are conducted for "hydrologically connected roads."
 Hydrologically connected open drainage roads are within 100' of or that bisect a wetland, lake, pond, perennial or intermittent stream or a municipal road that drains to one of these water resources.
 Closed-drainage roads collect stormwater in catch basins connected to outlet pipes and are hydrologically connected when the outlet is within 500 feet of a surface water.
 These road segments can be viewed using the Stormwater - Road Segment Priority layer on the ANR Natural Resource Atlas and REI results by town can be viewed in the MRGP Implementation Table.